getify/You-Dont-Know-JS/types & grammar/ch2.md

 According to the specification, if an operation like addition results in a value that's too big to represent, the IEEE 754 "round-to-nearest" mode specifies what the result should be.
 So, in a crude sense, `Number.MAX_VALUE + Math.pow( 2, 969 )` is closer to `Number.MAX_VALUE` than to `Infinity`, so it "rounds down", whereas `Number.MAX_VALUE + Math.pow( 2, 970 )` is closer to `Infinity` so it "rounds up".

-If you think too much about that, it's going to make your head hurt.
+If you think too much about that, it's going to make your brain bleed.
 So don't.
 Seriously, stop!

 Once you overflow to either one of the *infinities*, however, there's no going back.
 In other words, in an almost poetic sense, you can go from finite to infinite but not from infinite back to finite.